wmo-im/wis2box/docs/source/user/setup.rst

    Current version=Undefined, latest version=1.0.0rc1
    Would you like to update ? (y/n/exit)

-Select 'y' and the the script will create the file ``docker-compose.images-1.0.0rc1.yml`` file, download the required Docker images and start the services.
+Select ``y`` and the the script will create the file ``docker-compose.images-1.0.0rc1.yml`` file, download the required Docker images and start the services.

 Downloading the images may take some time depending on your internet connection speed.
 This step is only required the first time you start wis2box.